Engel relations in 4-manifold topology: The -Engel relation

 Expanding this commutator according to (\ref{product id}) yields a product of four terms (where the conjugations are omitted, for a reason discussed below) in (\ref{second eq}).
 The second equality follows from proposition \ref{repeated proposition}:

-It is a basic fact that conjugation as in (\ref{Hall-Witt eq}), (\ref{product id}) may be disregarded in Milnor group calculations of this type.
+It is a basic fact that conjugation as in (\ref{Hall-Witt eq}), (\ref{product id}) may be disregarded in Milnor group calculations of this type, as they contribute corrections in the kernel ($F_4\longrightarrow MF_4$).
 One way to see this is to consider the Magnus expansion (\ref{MagnusMilnor}).
 The effect of conjugation is an introduction of higher order terms.
 Each higher order monomial that comes up in applications of the identities (\ref{product id}) to (\ref{second eq}) has repeated indices, so is trivial in the target ring $R$ of the Magnus expansion.
 Since the expansion (\ref{MagnusMilnor}) is injective, it follows that conjugation resulting from the commutator identities (\ref{product id}) does not change the terms appearing in (\ref{second eq}).

 It follows from (\ref{first eq}), (\ref{second eq}) that

 Similarly,

 Then the Hall-Witt identity (where conjugation is again irrelevant) implies: